 Payment in lieu of notice

 Your employer can give you ‘payment in lieu of notice’ if it’s in your contract.
-This means you get paid instead of you working your redundancy notice period.
-They can offer you this even if it isn’t in your contract.
+This means you get paid instead of working your redundancy notice period.

 If you get payment in lieu you should get full pay and any extras that are in your contract, for example pension contributions.